 Eligibility, recipient: Same as CHOICES Consumer Direction (financial and functional criteria are program-wide, not pathway-specific).

 Eligibility, caregiver: 18+, pass the agency's background check, meet the agency's hiring qualifications, complete the agency's training.
-The PC 182 protections mean an agency cannot refuse you because you're the spouse or parent or live with the recipient, but the agency still sets the bar for skill, schedule, and credential requirements.
+PC 182 removed the state-level barrier that used to stop an agency from hiring you because you're the spouse or parent or live with the recipient, but the agency is under no obligation to hire you and still sets the bar for skill, schedule, and credential requirements.

-Waitlist: Same as CHOICES generally, Group 2 has the cap.
+Waitlist: Same as CHOICES generally: Group 2 has the enrollment target, along with the same at-target exceptions and reserved slots.

 How the caregiver gets paid: Standard agency employment.
 W-2 wages, agency handles taxes, scheduling, and supervision.
 The agency bills TennCare for the hours; the family member receives the agency's wage rate.